learn-co-curriculum/oo-neopet-html-generator/README.md

 This is a test-driven lab and tests are written in order of increasing difficulty.
 Therefore, we suggest that you tackle them in order.

-If you get stuck, be sure to the resources curated for you below.
+If you get stuck, be sure to refer to the curated resources curated below.
+If still stuck, feel free to:
+ * google to your heart's content
+ * ask a classmate
+ * ask an instructor

 ## Resources
 * [Stack Overflow](http://stackoverflow.com/) - [Get names of all files from a folder with Ruby](http://stackoverflow.com/a/1755713)